chainloop-dev/chainloop/docs/docs/quickstart.md

     export CHAINLOOP_TOKEN=$(chainloop org api-token create --name test-api-token -o token)
     ```

-    Chainloop API Token is commonly used (and required) from CI/CD scenarios.
+    Chainloop API Tokens are commonly used (and required) in CI/CD scenarios.
 Tokens have narrower permissions, ensuring that they can only perform the operations they are granted to.
 More information in [API Tokens](/reference/operator/api-tokens#api-tokens).

-5. Perform an attestation:
+5. Perform an attestation process:

-    We are now ready to perform our first attestation, to learn more about the attestation lifecyle refer to [this section](/getting-started/attestation-crafting#introduction)
+    We are now ready to perform our first attestation, to learn more about its lifecyle refer to [this section](/getting-started/attestation-crafting#introduction)

     We'll start with the [initialization](/getting-started/attestation-crafting#initialization) of an attestation for our previously created workflow (`mywf`)